anjarnaufals/core_api_service/README.md

 # VISC

 In Flutter applications, there are several ways to handle API requests, one of which is by using an available package called 'dio package' https://pub.dev/packages/dio or 'Http package' https://pub.dev/packages/http.
-When using the dio package, there are numerous features available within it.
+When using those package, there are numerous features available within it.
-The package attempts to simplify the usage of the dio package.
-The simplicity lies in users only needing to define the base URL, headers, and log usage.
+The package attempts to simplify the usage of the those package.
+The simplicity lies in users only needing to define the base URL, url, headers, and log usage.

 ## Plugins